nikola04/patak-os/README.md

 ```

 # License
-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPL v3 License - see the [LICENSE](LICENSE) file for details.

+To learn more about this license, visit [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.html).